We just reached 30,000 articles on this wiki! 🥳

 • There are some additional written notes by Rodin that appear on-screen when a specific amiibo is scanned.
 These references include nods to other Nintendo series such as Super Mario, Super Smash Bros., Splatoon, Pikmin, Yoshi's Woolly World, Animal Crossing, and more.

-• The names of the difficulty settings have been changed, and are now referred to as "Easy", "Medium", and "Hard" instead of "1st Climax", "2nd Climax", and "3rd Climax". "∞ Climax" remains untouched.
+• The difficulty settings are now referred to as "Easy", "Medium", and "Hard" instead of "1st Climax", "2nd Climax", and "3rd Climax". "∞ Climax" remains untouched.

 • Controller illustrations were changed in the controller configuration menu to match the Nintendo Switch controllers.